YanaChemery21/ParfotekaApp2/README.md

 This App includes:
 1)Create users

-2)Create a user profile
+2)Create a user profile.

 3)Authenticate users with Firebase
 4)Search for users
 5)Upload posts